mjohnnah-2024/iFinanace/README.md

-## About i-Finance Website ....readme to be updated.
+## About i-Finance Website

 iFinance website is build on the laravel web framework, utilizing benefits such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
--

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+- Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Learning Laravel